Can Cleveland-Cliffs Inc. (CLF) Remain Competitive?

-Cleveland-Cliffs Inc. (NYSE:CLF) went up by 1.13% from its latest closing price compared to the recent 1-year high of $34.04.
-The company’s stock price has collected 7.43% of gains in the last five trading sessions.
+Cleveland-Cliffs Inc. (NYSE:CLF) went down by -0.11% from its latest closing price compared to the recent 1-year high of $34.04.
+The company’s stock price has collected -5.14% of loss in the last five trading sessions.
 Barron’s reported on 07/22/22 that Cleveland-Cliffs Stock Plunges as Earnings Miss Estimates

 Is It Worth Investing in Cleveland-Cliffs Inc. (NYSE :CLF) Right Now?